Codeinwp/blocks-css/readme.md

 ## Changelog ##
 ### 1.0.1  ###
-* Fix issue with Blocks CSS not working with Reuseable Block.
+* Fix issue with Blocks CSS not working with Reusable Block.

 ### 1.0.0  ###
 * Initial release